prehren/annotation-to-outline/README.md

 # annotation-to-outline

 A python program which takes pdf documents annotated in a certain way and automatically generates a structured outline of their contents which can then be typeset using LaTex.
 Useful especially for academic texts.
-The program comes with a simple bash script to handle typesetting and shuffeling files around.
+The program comes with a simple bash script to handle typesetting and shuffling files around.

 ## Getting Started